Subaru Crosstrek Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Subaru Crosstrek are $1,204 a year including full coverage.
-Comprehensive insurance costs an estimated $260 a year, collision costs $424, and liability costs $384.
-A policy with just liability insurance costs as little as $432 a year, with coverage for high-risk drivers costing $2,596 or more.
-Teenage drivers receive the highest rates at $4,500 a year or more.
+Estimated insurance rates for a Subaru Crosstrek are $1,204 a year for full coverage insurance.
+Comprehensive costs an estimated $260, collision costs $424, and liability is estimated at $384.
+A liability-only policy costs approximately $432 a year, with high-risk insurance costing around $2,596.
+Teenage drivers pay the most at $4,500 a year or more.

 Average premium for full coverage: $1,204

-Your location can make a big difference on the price of auto insurance.
-More rural locations tend to have lower incidents of comprehensive and collision claims than densely populated cities.
+Living in a larger city can make a big difference on the price of insurance.
+More rural locations are statistically proven to have a lower frequency of physical damage claims than densely populated cities.

-These examples highlight why it is important to compare rates for a targeted area, instead of making a decision based on average rates.
+These rate differences illustrate why everyone should get quotes for a targeted area and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.